sunny2109/RDG/README.md

 - Download the pretrained models.
 Please download our checkpoints from [Huggingface](https://huggingface.co/Meloo/RDG) and put it in `./checkpoints/`.
 - Download the testing dataset.
-Please download the collected dataset from [Huggingface](https://huggingface.co/Meloo/RDG) and put it in `./datasets/`.
+Please download the test dataset from [Baidu Cloud](https://pan.baidu.com/s/1v7-0KaXdTPDMaO_wfBQkhg?pwd=RRDG) and put it in `./datasets/`.
 - Run the following commands:
 ```
 python basicsr/test.py -opt options/test/RDG/test_benchmark_x4.yml